inaimathi/langnostic/resources/posts/lisp-game-jam-2018.md

-Holy fuck, I guess I'm doing this shit.
+Holy fuck, I guess I'm doing this.

 [This](https://inaimathi.itch.io/clobble) is a client-side implementation of Boggle implemented entirely using [`cl-notebook`](https://github.com/Inaimathi/cl-notebook).
 It's called `Clobble`, becasue honestly, why wouldn't it be?
 I used the official die distribution cribbed from [this SE question](https://boardgames.stackexchange.com/questions/29264/boggle-what-is-the-dice-configuration-for-boggle-in-various-languages) and the challenge-mode scoring rules from [this WikiHow post](https://www.wikihow.com/Play-Boggle#/Image:Play-Boggle-Step-22.jpg)[^that-challenge-block].

 Also, I used a static dictionary from [this project](https://github.com/insightcoder/boggle-dictionary), released under an MIT license.

 [^that-challenge-block]: That `Qu` block was a bitch to implement, by the way.
 I haven't generalized it completely, but it alone accounted for an extra half-hour or so of coding.